ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>q</blockquote>

 <h3>4.
-Why you should not put index as the key in React - <a href="https://medium.com/@scekicm02/why-you-should-not-put-index-as-the-key-in-react-0acb969475d9" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Use Custom Annotations?
+In Springboot - <a href="https://medium.com/devops-dev/why-use-custom-annotations-in-springboot-8104cfcdeedd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marko Scekic`**
+✍️ **posted by `DevOps.dev`**

-<blockquote>I always treated the key prop in React components as something not too important, but by accident, I realized that it’s actually crucial.</blockquote>
+<blockquote>A custom annotation in Spring Boot is a user-defined annotation that you can create to encapsulate reusable metadata or functionality…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>